Electron g-factor of valley states in realistic silicon quantum dots: Summary and Discussion

-{\em Note Added:} Whilst we were preparing our manuscript \cite{Delft2016-Ruskov-talk,QCPR2015-SanDiego-Tahan} we became aware of a relevant experiment on a MOS double quantum dot system \cite{Sandia-experiment} at the similar conditions discussed in our paper, dealing with the lowest eigenvalley states in the DQD.
+{\em Note Added:} Whilst we were preparing our manuscript \cite{Delft2016-Ruskov-talk,QCPR2015-SanDiego-Tahan} we became aware of a relevant experiment on a MOS double quantum dot system \cite{Sandia-experiment1} (and most recently see the experiment \cite{TanttuDzurak-experiment}) at the similar conditions discussed in our paper, dealing with the lowest eigenvalley states in the DQD.
 Namely, their conditions are at an applied perpendicular to the interface electric field and at a magnetic field applied at various angles (both in-plane and perpendicular).
-The new experimental results of Ref.~\onlinecite{Sandia-experiment} confirm to a large extent our predictions.
+The new experimental results of Ref.~\onlinecite{Sandia-experiment1} confirm to a large extent our predictions.

-Particularly, (i) the very possibility to manipulate the Singlet-Triplet DQD qubit is via the difference in the electron $g$-factor in the two dots, which arises in the deep $(1,1)$ regime, where the electric field applied to each of the dots becomes essentially different (i.e., far from the symmetric/degeneracy point);\\ (ii) their observed angular dependence, $\sim \sin 2\varphi$ is compatible with our predictions for the lower eigenvalley subspace, see Eq.~(\ref{g-eff-approx}).\\ (iii) Since the difference of the Dresselhaus and Rashba effective spin orbit couplings, for the two dots, is linear with the dots' electric field difference, the ratio of $\Delta \beta / \Delta \alpha \approx 8.3$ extracted in the DQD experiment \cite{Sandia-experiment} is exactly the ratio of these couplings (that is independent of the electric field strength) $\beta_{D;v_1}/\alpha_{R;v_1}$, for the lower eigenvalley subspace, see Eqs.~(\ref{SOC-consts-a11}), (\ref{SOC-consts-b11}).\\ (iv) Finally, we mention that the predicted in our paper angular dependence of the dephasing, having a minimum dephasing rate at the ``sweet spot angles'', Eq.~(\ref{optimal-angle-approx}), is yet to be measured in a future experiment.
+Particularly, (i) the very possibility to manipulate the Singlet-Triplet DQD qubit is via the difference in the electron $g$-factor in the two dots, which arises in the deep $(1,1)$ regime, where the electric field applied to each of the dots becomes essentially different (i.e., far from the symmetric/degeneracy point);\\ (ii) their observed angular dependence, $\sim \sin 2\varphi$ is compatible with our predictions for the lower eigenvalley subspace, see Eq.~(\ref{g-eff-approx}).\\ (iii) Since the difference of the Dresselhaus and Rashba effective spin orbit couplings, for the two dots, is linear with the dots' electric field difference, the ratio of $\Delta \beta / \Delta \alpha \approx 8.3$ extracted in the DQD experiment \cite{Sandia-experiment1} is exactly the ratio of these couplings (that is independent of the electric field strength) $\beta_{D;v_1}/\alpha_{R;v_1}$, for the lower eigenvalley subspace, see Eqs.~(\ref{SOC-consts-a11}) and (\ref{SOC-consts-b11}).\\ (iv) Finally, we mention that the predicted in our paper angular dependence of the dephasing, having a minimum dephasing rate at the ``sweet spot angles'', Eq.~(\ref{optimal-angle-approx}), is yet to be measured in a future experiment.

 {\bf Acknowledgments:} A.S.D. acknowledges support from the Australian Research Council (CE11E0001017 and CE170100039) and the US Army Research Office (W911NF-13-1-0024 and W911NF-17-1-0198).
 The views and conclusions contained in this document are those of the authors and should not be interpreted as representing the official policies, either expressed or implied, of the Army Research Office or the U.S. Government.
 The U.S. Government is authorized to reproduce and distribute reprints for Government purposes notwithstanding any copyright notation herein.